storacha/specs/w3-blob.md

 ##### Remove blob Size

-The `out.ok.size` MUST be set to the number of bytes that were freed from the space.
+The `nb.ok.size` MUST be set to the number of bytes that were freed from the space.
 It MUST be equal to either:

 1. The size of the Blob in bytes.
 2. `0` if specified blob is not in space.